DandyHQ/mace/docs/Introduction.md

 # Introduction

-## Platforms

-To make it in portable C11.
-OpenBSD, ubuntu, and fedora are targets.
-In future support for Windows and OSX will probably be added but it is not a priority.

-## Basics
+Mace is in a state of active development so a lot of the documentation may be out of date and no longer relevant.

 At a basic level, Mace functions like any other text editor.
 When you type, text is added at the position of the cursor.

-The cursor is moved by clicking positions in the text.
-Sections of text can be selected by clicking and dragging.
-You can then delete the selected text with the backspace, delete key, or by typing a replacement.

-You can scroll up and down by using the scroll wheel, or by clicking positions on the scroll bar.
+You can scroll with the scroll wheel, or by clicking on the scroll bar at the point you want to scroll to.
-You can move between tabs by clicking on them in the tab bar at the top of the screen.

-## Layouting

-Mace will have to sit on top of the OS and manage its own sub-windows in a way similar to what a tiling window manager does.
-Mace will allow you to split your window verticley and horizontally into multiple panes.
-Each pane will contain an arbitary number of tabs.
+What you should see when you first open Mace is one pane, with one tab, with two text box's, and a scroll bar.

-Each tab will have two text box's.
-One is called the action bar.
-It a kind of scratch area where you can type whatever you want and it will not be saved with the file.
-It is intended to give you a place to write commands that you can then run.
+ Every tab has two text box's.
+The large one at the bottom is for the files contents, it is called the main text box.
+The small one above is called the action text box.
+You can type whatever you want there but generally it will be used for commands.
+The string of at the start followed by a colon is the file name of the tab.

-## Commands
+However with Mace there can be an arbitrary number of cursors and not every text box has one.
+You can place a cursor by left clicking.
+If you type text will go to it.
+If you run commands or use key bindings they will probably act on all the cursors (some act on where the command was clicked, ie: save).
+If you middle click (this will probably change in future) another cursor will be placed without removing any other cursors.
+This allows you to have multiple cursors at once, each receiving input from the keyboard, and each being acted on my commands.

-There are commands in the action bar (the textbox above the main textbox where your files contents go).
+There are commands in the action bar.
 You can right click them to select, then when you release they are run.
 If you move your cursor away from the selection before releasing they will not be run.